 What is the EEO-1 Report?

-The EEO-1 Report is a compliance survey required by federal statute and regulations.
-The survey requires certain companies (based on number of employees and/or federal contract activities) to report employment data categorized by race/ethnicity, gender and job category.
-Federal agencies use the EEO-1 Report data to support civil rights enforcement and to analyze employment patterns, such as the representation of women and minorities within companies, industries or regions.
+The EEO-1 Report is a compliance survey required by the federal Equal Employment Opportunity Commission.
+The survey requires certain companies (based on the number of employees and/or federal contract activities) to report employment data categorized by race/ethnicity, gender, and job category.

 Do all companies have to complete the EEO-1 Report?